aiven/aiven-docs/docs/products/redis/howto/benchmark-performance.md

     the instructions in the
     [README](https://github.com/RedisLabs/memtier_benchmark/blob/master/README.md)
     to install all the dependencies, then build and install the tool.
-    Now it\'s ready to go.
+    Now it's ready to go.

 :::note
 The `Testing` section in